 *The $74,227 ES & MS Personalized Digital Learning Resources grant includes $1,840 in funds from the 2018-2019 ES Expedition Kit grant not spent.
 The $81,387 total Technology amount takes into account that $1,840 was already accounted for last year.

-HHS Writing Lab ($15,000) Before and after school, and during every hour of the instructional day, High School English teachers will continue to help students with an array of writing assignments—from outlines to research reports, with the support of this grant.
+HHS Writing Lab ($15,000) After school and during every hour of the instructional day, High School English teachers will continue to help students with an array of writing assignments—from outlines to research reports, with the support of this grant.
+Thank you to the Sydney Lauren Tabakin Memorial Fund.

 Stacey Allen Isaacson Oriole Lane Summer Tutoring ($1,500)